 When applying for a job, career counsellors will ask you to list various types of soft skills on your resume in order to prove you have what it takes to succeed.

 This top soft skills list for students and professionals highlight the best soft skills for resumes that recruiters and companies require when applying for a job.

 Here are the top 10 soft skills to put on resumes that will improve your chances of being selected for most jobs:

 One of the most important soft skills, communication skills are deemed essential for all jobs before, during, and after the selection process.

-The ability to sell others on your skills, thoughts, and ideas is one of the key soft skills you need to convey your message firmly and persuasively.
-You must also know how to be assertive and speak your mind while being diplomatic and polite.
+The ability to sell others your skills, thoughts, and ideas is one of the key soft skills you need to convey your message firmly and persuasively.
+You must also know how to be assertive and speak your mind while being polite and diplomatic.